casperstorm/food-recipes/pizza/toby-pizza-dough.md

 # toby pizza dough
 This longer but really good dough.
 All credit goes to Toby.

-**Preparation**: 30 min
+**Preparation**: 45 min
-**Wait**: +48-72 hours
+**Wait**: +24-48 hours
 **Makes**: ~4 pizzas

 ## Ingredients
   * 4dl water (room temp)
-  * 600g flour (I used Manitoba)
+  * 600g flour (Manitoba or Tipo 00)
-  * 8g sugar (helps caramelizing the crust at ‘lower’ temperatures of regular ovens)
+  * 8g sugar
   * 20g salt
   * 15g olive oil
-  * 1g yeast (I use organic cake yeast)
+  * 1g yeast
   * 1-2 tsp sourdough (can be left out but gives the dough a light zesty flavour - consider adding another gram of yeast if you don’t use sour dough)

+## Directions

-Day 1
+### Day 1

 In a bowl

 Dissolve sugar, yeast and sourdough (if using) into water.
-Add flour - start by mixing in half till all lumps are gone, then the rest Let dough rest for 20 mins - get the yeast starting Add olive oil + salt - knead until it's mostly absorbed, then move the dough to a clean table On the table
+Add flour - start by mixing in half till all lumps are gone, then the rest Add olive oil + salt - knead until it's mostly absorbed, then move the dough to a clean table On the table

 Kneading: Knead thoroughly, at least 15-20 min, by folding the dough on top of itself and pressing down - repeat.
 Clean your hands with a tiny amount of flour if it gets too sticky.
 Or use a stand mixer if you’re that lucky.
 Rest: After kneading, lets rest for about 20 min.
 Either on the table covered in a damp cloth or in a covered bowl.
 Stretch & fold - When the dough has rested 20 min and loosened up a bit, stretch it out in one side, and fold it onto itself.
 Repeat this for all 4 sides of the dough or until it gets too tight to stretch.
-This builds strength in the dough and lets it proof a bit before being transferred to the fridge.
+This builds strength in the dough and lets it proof a bit before being transferred to the fridge:

 Rest 20 min.
 Stretch & fold
 Rest